khaleghsalehi/COBFU/Readme.txt

-Warning: COBFU for C/C++ is not completed yet, dont use it in your real projects or any operational environment, NOW!
+Warning: COBFU for C/C++ is not completed yet, don't use it in your real projects or any operational environment, NOW!
-This project started afew days ago (21 May 2014), so there is challenges and we hope resolve issues as soon. if you have any concern to resolve or help us;  please contact us via khaleghsalehi@gmail.com The main idea for COBFU listed below:
+This project started few days ago (21 May 2014), so there is challenges and we hope resolve issues as soon. if you have any concern to resolve or help us;  please contact us via khaleghsalehi@gmail.com The main idea for COBFU listed below:
 1. Layout transformation